SpicyCookies/cookie_points_service/README.md

-# Cookie Points Service
+# Cookie Points Service [Under Construction]

-The backend to support: https://github.com/SpicyCookies/cookie-points-react-ui
+The backend to support: https://github.com/SpicyCookies/cookie-points-react-ui [Under Construction]

 This project is for learning and reference purposes.